Posted on 16 Sep 2012 02:33 by EricT

 For instance, in the 1940's, there was one about two girls on a train who bought bananas for the first time.
 One girl peeled her banana and took a bite.
 Right after she bit into the banana, the train entered a dark tunnel.
 "Have you started on your banana yet?" she asked the other girl.
 The other girl said, NO, she hadn't yet.
 "Well, don't…It makes you go blind."1

 Sometimes these bacteria can invade a wound (although it may rarely appear de novo) and cause a severe infection that destroys the connective tissue underneath the skin.
 There is no such thing as a type of bacteria that is "flesh eating bacteria."
 That term was invented by British tabloids in the early 1990's.
 These severe and spreading infections have always been around, but the problem now is antibiotic resistant bacteria.
-Also, there is, many times, predisposing factors like immuno compromise of some kind.
+Also, many times there are predisposing factors like immuno-compromise of some kind.
 Snopes has a write-up of this urban myth and for more on the flesh eating bacteria scare see 50 Health Scares That Fizzled by Joan R. Callahan.

 Why Should Unripe Bananas be Hard to Digest?

-So that is the myth and it is clear to see that it had to do with the way bananas were shipped green, to be allowed to ripen while they sat.
+So that describes the myths, and other myths, and I think it is clear to see that it had to do with the way bananas were shipped green, to be allowed to ripen while they sat.
 But what of the hard to digest starch thing?
 Well, it is true.
 The starch in a green banana is, like the starch in an uncooked potato, a resistant starch.
 Unripe bananas, in fact, are around 82% starch and only 7% sugar.
 Ripe bananas are about 26% starch and 63% sugar.
 And overripe bananas are 3% starch and 88% sugar.
 Most people, once the banana is ripe, have no trouble with the starch that is left.
 If you tend to have a bit of GI trouble after eating bananas, you may just be particularly sensitive to the small amount of resistance starch.
 An allergy is also possible, of course.

 Very green bananas on a